MultiSafepay/docs/content/integrations/webshop-access.md

 Check the **changelog** for your plugin to read about any recently added features, and bugfixes.

-Tip: Before conducting updates, always test via a **staging** environment.
+**💡 Tip**: Before conducting updates, always test via a **staging** environment.

 ## Third party solutions

-**Note**: We cannot guarantee correct behaviour with any third party solutions which are not explicitly mentioned as compatible in our documentation.
+**⚠️ Note**: We cannot guarantee correct behavior with any third party solutions which are not explicitly mentioned as compatible in our documentation.

 If you encounter an issue with payments while using one of our plugin integrations, always try to reproduce the issue with any third party solutions deactivated.
 This gives valuable insights for further investigation.